Demonstrating a broadband Photon Detection Efficiency model on VUV sensitive Silicon Photomultipliers: Experimental Results and Model Fitting

 \section{Experimental Results and Model Fitting}

-This section describes the methods and results for fitting the model to the HPK and FBK PDE data.
-Fits are repeated for the default and Franta input optical datasets, with the temperature dependent photoabsorption correction (\autoref{model:temp}) applied to the default dataset.
-All absolute PDE measurements are performed above 350~nm where the quantum yield is unity \cite{Lewis_2025_qy}.
+This section describes strategies and results for fitting the PDE model to data for the Hamamatsu (HPK) VUV4 and FBK VUV-HD SiPMs.
+We detail the most robust results and impact of modified fitting strategies.
+The temperature dependent photoabsorption correction (\autoref{model:temp}) is applied to the default optical dataset, and all absolute PDE measurements are performed above 350~nm where the quantum yield is unity \cite{Lewis_2025_qy}.